 A rising-edge on the interrupt input causes the interrupt to become pending.
 The pending bit is later cleared when the interrupt is activated by the CPU interface.

-You must program GICD_ICFGRn and, for PPIs using ARE = 1, GICR_ICFGR1, to have the correct settings for the system.
+You must program the GICD_ICFGRn register and, for PPIs using ARE = 1, the GICR_ICFGR1 register, to have the correct settings for the system.

 2.3.4 Backwards compatibility